logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-diagnostic-metrics.md

 ##### Check Logz.io for your metrics

-Give your data some time to get from your system to ours, and then open Kibana.
+Give your data some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/#/dashboard/kibana).

 </div>